 This means that if you practice ethical content curation using such tools as the WP RSS Aggregator, you will not be penalized at all.

-Duplicate content is not entirely a sin in the eyes of search engines.
-You might, therefore, not be penalized for it.
+Duplicate content is not usually a sin in the eyes of search engines.

 However, as we have seen from several experts, it is still a good practice to avoid or limit the use of duplicate content.
 This is because while you might not be penalized (not being ranked at all) because of it, it could still hurt your rankings.